°F

 Stratocumulus (Sc)

-• Stratocumulus clouds are low level clouds composed of water droplets
+• Low-level clouds composed of water droplets.

 • Do not usually bring precipitation.